 December

-Holiday Lights Spectacular (TBD) – Roger Williams Park Zoo's festive, larger-than-life display features more than 3.5 million illuminated lights, transforming the zoo into a winter wonderland!
+Holiday Lights Spectacular (now through Jan.
+4) – Roger Williams Park Zoo's festive, larger-than-life display features more than 3.5 million illuminated lights, transforming the zoo into a winter wonderland!

 Mannheim Steamroller Christmas by Chip Davis (Dec.
 6) – This holiday tradition features 15 musicians playing more than 20 instruments in an immersive yet intimate setting at Providence Performing Arts Center.